TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Building-a-remote-cache-server-for-Turborepo.md

 > What about the --team flag?

 So when requests are made with `--team` a query string `?slug=team` is added to the request.
 You can use this to ensure a particular user is in the given team, and you can fragment your caches by team.
 I ommitted that code from the above example, but the easiest way would be to have `./cache/${team}/${hash}` directory structure for the caches on disk.
 Note, on the GET requests you should auth the token against the team ID, and return a 404 if the user is not in the team.
 I wouldn't opt to return a Unauthorized header, as that can be used by bad actors to cycle through tokens to know which one will work to cause harm.

+## The Result

+An extremely minimal server [is in this github repo](https://github.com/TerribleDev/turbogo) (although you shouldn't probably use it without building it out more).